Welcome to Oktoberfest in Munich

 Oktoberfest is placed near Munich city centre, and it’s very close to “Hauptbahnhof” – the city’s central railway station.

-The popularity of the festival comes, of course, due to the quality of beer served there.
+The festival’s popularity comes, of course, due to the quality of beer served there.

-Traditional offer includes half of a chicken (a kind of traditional Bavarian snack), roast pork served with dumplings, and the same thing that comes with the oxen.
+Traditional offer includes half of a chicken (a kind of traditional Bavarian snack), roast pork served with dumplings, and the same thing with the oxen.

 Clothes, what to wear?

-You can, of course, wear whatever you want when you are coming to the festival.
+You can, of course, wear whatever you want when you come to the festival.